discordjs/guide/guide/popular-topics/permissions.md

 Due to the way base permissions apply, if you grant `SEND_MESSAGES` for @everyone but don't enable it for your muterole @muted, members with the muterole will still be able to send messages unless you specifically add overwrites.

 All roles allows are applied after all roles denies!
 If any of a members roles has an overwrite to explicitly allow a permission the member will be able to execute the specified action in this channel even if a higher role has an overwrite to explicitly deny the same permission.
-So placing an overwrite to allow `SEND_MESSAGES` on a role will result in members with this role to not be muteable via role assignment in this channel.
+So placing an overwrite to allow `SEND_MESSAGES` on a role will result in members with this role to not be mutable via role assignment in this channel.

 ## Elevated permissions